 Spring Festival 2018 and 2019

 The Spring Festival is an annual event held in China and in Chinese communities around the world.
+This massive event takes place on different dates each year, but it typically begins during the beginning of February and continues until the middle of the same month.

 |2018||15 Feb to 21 Feb||Thu to Wed||Spring Festival|